 It is a good idea to teach your child at a young age to start tracking their spending.
 They can use a notebook or the computer to note each time they get money and then each time they spend something.
 You should also give them a folder to hold their receipts.
 When you teach your children to track their spending at an early age, they will be better about spending in the future.

 As adults, we prioritize where our money goes based on our needs.
 For example, if you have your mortgage and your water bill due in the same week, you will put a bill that isn’t due for two weeks aside and then pay the first two bills.
 This is an important lesson that you should teach your kids young.
 Sit down with your children and have them write down a wish list of things that they want to buy with their allowance.
 Next, have them number the items in order of importance.
 As they save their money, they can start buying things on the list from the most important to the least important.
 It is a great way to get them prepared for paying bills in the future.

 Just putting their money in a jar won’t show your children the true meaning of saving money.
 You can use an interest calculator and pay your child interest each month on the money that they have saved.
+You can help them choose between junior isa vs ctf and guide them on how to save their money wisely.
 When you child sees that just by keeping the money in their piggy bank that they are earning money, they might want to continue saving.
 When they see the reward of saving, it is a huge life lesson.

 Teach Your About Credit

 It is important to teach your child about credit early on so that they don’t get into credit card debt as soon as they turn 18.
 To start, give your child a line of credit.
 If they want something that will cost $50, buy it for them and make them pay your back with interest.
 This will show your child that just because they didn’t pay for their toy up front, that they will still be paying for it plus the extra money for interest.
 Let them see how long it takes to get out of debt when they use credit.
 This lesson could make them want to avoid credit cards altogether.